benlowry/chromeos-dev-setup/README.md

 This script is public domain and may be used or modified in any way.

-It is intended to be compatible with C9.io so dev environments can be replicated locally and remotely for non-x86 Chrome OS devices or resource-constrained ones.
+It is intended to be compatible with C9.io so dev environments can be replicated locally on X86 and remotely on ARM or resource-constrained Chrome OS devices.

 ## What can be installed
 Any or all of the following software can be installed.
 Some require additional steps after installation.